grafana/loki/docs/sources/logql/log_queries.md

 but only the specified pairs within the stream selector are used to determine which streams will be included within the query results.

-The same rules that apply for [Prometheus Label Selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors) apply for Loki log stream selectors.
+The same rules that apply for [Prometheus Label Selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors) apply for Grafana Loki log stream selectors.

 The `=` operator after the label name is a **label matching operator**.
 The following label matching operators are supported: